A clear graphic identity gives credibility

 Anslagstavlan is an email list that will reach all at the department and some of the staff at CEC and the Faculty of Science.
 It is free for all belonging to the list to post to it.
 The postings are about everything from seminars and job offerings to old car tyres and kittens.

 Biologilistan is also a list that will reach everybody at the department.
-Only Christer Löfstedt, Carin Jarl-Sunesson, Monica Pardon, Anders Kullberg and Inger Ekström are able to post to the list.
+Only Carin Jarl-Sunesson, Joakim Nilsson, and Inger Ekström are able to post to the list.
 The posts will only be about information that is of importance to ALL staff.
 There will not be many messages on this list, but they will be important.

 Then there is our blog, the Biology Blog, with presentations of new colleagues, meeting agendas and minutes and résumés of department events.
-Inger Ekström, Christer Löfstedt, Jan Olsson and Jessica Abbott are able to write posts on the blog.
+Inger Ekström, Carin Jarl-Sunesson, Jan Olsson and Jessica Abbott are able to write posts on the blog.
 However, if you have written something that you want to share on the blog, send it to me (Inger Ekström).
 The comments are open for everyone to use during two weeks after the original post is published.
-You subscribe to the blog by e-mail by filling in your e-mail address in the field in the right column.
+We will add you as an email subscriber of the blog if you stay at the department longer than six month.
 It is also possible to subscribe through rss.

-Every Friday you will get our newsletter BioBullen by e-mail.
+Every Friday during the semesters you will get our newsletter BioBullen by email.
 BioBullen gives you a summary of what will happen at the department the following week and a brief list of biologists that have occurred in media during the week.
 The newsletter is currently in Swedish, but it might be a good starting point to learn the language.
 If you have some information that you want to have in BioBullen, please send it to me, preferable no later than Wednesday evening the publishing week.
-Subscribe to the newsletter here.
+All personell staying at the department longer than six month will be added as subscribers of the newsletter.
+You can also subscribe to the newsletter here.

 At the central Staff Pages communication section you will find information about communication planning, ordering from agencies and photographers, translation and templates among other things.